-Data Domain and PowerProtect systems are disk-based inline deduplication appliances that provide data protection and disaster recovery (DR) in the enterprise environment.
+Dell EMC PowerProtect DD Series Appliances and older Data Domain systems are disk-based appliances that run PowerProtect DD OS to provide inline deduplication for data protection and disaster recovery (DR) in the enterprise environment.

-Note: In this guide, "the protection system" or simply "the system" refers to both Data Domain and PowerProtect DD systems running DD OS 7.0 or later.
+(i) Note: In this guide, "DD system," "the protection system," or simply "the system" refers to PowerProtect DD Series Appliances running DD OS 7.0 or later as well as earlier Data Domain systems.